Ice fishing on frozen lake in Kiruna

 What the weather decides for you

 Start planning — book the aurora tour first → Everything else works around it.
-Book early, evenings sell out fastest.
+Book early during high season.

 Related reading